top of page

 It gives me great pleasure to share the importance of Metis beadwork through my art.
 Inspired by traditional patterns, each piece is unique.

-Traditionally created on a black background, each individual dot of acrylic paint is applied to the wood canvas using a tool called a stylus.
+Mainly created on a black background, each individual dot of acrylic paint is applied to the wood canvas using a tool called a stylus.
 The completed piece is colourful and has a dimensional quality as the paint dries as a raised "bead".

 The finished work is then sprayed with a protective varnish.